Philly police seek 2 adults over video of child being kicked

 PHILADELPHIA (WPVI) --Philadelphia police are looking for two adults after a video emerged of a child being kicked several times.

 Investigators released the video on Friday.
-They believe the incident happened on July 9 in the area of Frankford and Cottman avenues.
+They believe the incident happened on July 10 at the Russo Park Playground at Cottman and Torresdale avenues.

 In the video, a little boy can be seen kicking a little girl, as an adult man separates them saying 'No kicking!'